 How to Make an Upcycled Sweater Christmas Tree Pillow

 - First, felt your sweater by putting it in a hot wash in the washing machine.
 You have probably done this by accident, where you shrink your favourite sweater to a size only fit for a toddler.
 (If you want more felting details, you can find them here)

 Step 2: Next, lay your felted sweater out flat.
 Using the chalk mark out the biggest triangle shape the sweater will allow.

-- Turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
-As there is not much sewing it can easily be done by hand if you don’t have a machine.
+4. Next, turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
+There is not a lot of sewing, so it can easily be done by hand if you don’t have a machine.

-- Finally using the pompom maker make the pompom decorations in various colours and sew them to your tree.
+5. Finally, using the pom pom maker make the pom pom decorations in various colours and sew them to your tree.
 I made ten pom poms to adorn my repurposed sweater Christmas tree.
 Or use buttons, ribbons, or any decorative materials to decorate your Christmas tree pillow.